 Mary Kovari - Curriculum, Instruction and Achievement Specialist

-Gwen Strachan - Accounting Clerk
+Gwen Strachan - Logistics Manager

 Gwen contributes to HFLI’s success by using her organizational skills and non-profit operations experience to manage daily accounting activities for HFLI, coordinate all logistics for staff and hands-on learning programs, and make sure the HFLI team has all of the tools needed to do their jobs.
 Before joining HFLI, Gwen was a design coordinator and project manager who coordinated custom pottery projects from design through fabrication for three of the Pewabic Society’s designers.
 Her ability to develop efficiencies grew out of her more than 15 years at Bon Secours Cottage Hospital/Henry Ford Health System, where she earned roles of increasing responsibility, from patient accounting clerk, to supervisor, and ultimately financial services analyst.